Junior Noubi Fotso

-Junior Noubi Fotso (born 20 June 1999) is a Gabonese professional footballer who plays as a goalkeeper for Championnat National 3 club US Fougères and the Gabon national team.
+Junior Noubi Fotso (born 20 June 1999) is a Gabonese professional footballer who plays as a goalkeeper for Championnat National 1 club Pontivy and the Gabon national team.

 International career

 Noubi Fotso made his international debut for the Gabon national team in a 3–0 friendly loss to Burkina Faso on 2 January 2022.
 He was selected for the 2021 Africa Cup of Nations held in Cameroon in January and February 2022.